 The work in natural language processing and the analysis of big data, including qualitative behavioural data, has been growing by leaps and bounds.
 So has the IoT world of personal health monitoring.
 But knowing our blood sugar when we wake in the morning is not enough to keep most of us on the straight and narrow for more than a few hours, and for some, a good reading will be an excuse for a maple-bacon donut to celebrate.
 We need to talk these things over with someone.
 We need someone who will listen to us as we run through all of the reasons we deserve a maple-bacon donut.
 Someone to listen, without judgment.

 Big data and machine learning platforms are in a unique position to analyze one of the most challenging aspects of medical research: behavioral variables that are not reported accurately by common assessment methods.
 While EMRs (electronic medical records) prompt healthcare providers to collect a great deal of subjective information that impacts healthcare, such as compliance with medication regimes or alcohol intake, the validity of the information collected is questionable.

-Relying solely on patient reports of behavior is a method of gathering data that is extremely limited and may significantly impact the results of healthcare research.
-But gathering self reports, along with subjective research reports, pharmacy records, laboratory test results, social media, buying behavior, financial records, employment records, and other sources of data, and then analyzing across populations, can give a more accurate picture of what people are actually doing and how human behaviour and change interacts.
-By having a more accurate picture of human behavioral variables, healthcare research can more accurately assess the impact of human behavior on health care outcomes and propose treatment modalities that are fine-tuned to the people we actually are.
+Relying solely on patient reports of behaviour is a method of gathering data that is extremely limited and may significantly impact the results of healthcare research.
+But gathering self reports, along with subjective research reports, pharmacy records, laboratory test results, social media, buying behaviour, financial records, employment records, and other sources of data, and then analyzing across populations, can give a more accurate picture of what people are actually doing and how human behaviour and change interacts.
+By having a more accurate picture of human behavioural variables, healthcare research can more accurately assess the impact of human behaviour on health care outcomes and propose treatment modalities that are fine-tuned to the people we actually are.